web3privacy/grants/README.md

 - Updating [general database](https://github.com/web3privacy/web3privacy/blob/main/README.md) with the market stats for future research: % of the token projects, % of the anon/public teams, product liveliness, privacy delivery (year-to-year comparison), ecosystem-to-ecosystem comparison
 - Web3Privacy Now Platform

-# ⚛︎ Web3privacy Now Platform:
+# ⚛︎ Web3privacy Now Platform
 "One ring to bring them all" -> The Platform will collect and interconnect all the previous projects and tools to make privacy accessible, understandable and actionable by a broad audience.

 This project is currently supported by Ethereum Foundation.